Ingrid Löfdahl Bentzer: Sports administration

 After retiring from active tennis Bentzer served as Head of Women's Professional Tennis for the International Tennis Federation (ITF) from 1995 through 1999.
 She was the European head of press for the ATP World Tour and was a consultant to the Monte Carlo Masters.

 Bentzer also served as an administrator and sports executive for the squash governing body.
-She was the chairman and acting chief executive officer of the Women's Squash Association (WSA) from May 2011 until the beginning of 2015.
-Bentzer was a board member of the WSA from 2005 through 2014, and served as chairman from 2008.
+She was the chairperson and acting chief executive officer of the Women's Squash Association (WSA) from May 2011 until the beginning of 2015.
+Bentzer was a board member of the WSA from 2005 through 2014, and served as chairperson from 2008.
 During her tenure the organisation was rebranded from Women's International Squash Players' Association (WISPA) to its current name of Women's Squash Association.

-In March 2014 the International Tennis Hall of Fame appointed Bentzer as the vice-chairman of the Enshrinee Nominating Committee.
+In March 2014 the International Tennis Hall of Fame appointed Bentzer as the vice-chairperson of the Enshrinee Nominating Committee.
 Bentzer is a member of the Fed Cup Committee.